SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

 -   BB each NM group was a distict nation and not just one large group
 -   AK NM societies shattered by change, and was active in adapting to the change
--   AM frames NM struggle as one of sprit over adverrsity
+-   AM frames NM struggle as one of sprit over adversity
 -   BC claims that survival is due to dynamic, nonpassive, storytelling

 ### Discussion of Technology